-Remember re-bounders (lol), Step classes, boxer-fit?
+Remember re-bounders (lol), Step classes, Zoomba?
 Nutrition has been no different.
-I’ve been through the low fat craze, the South Beach days, the low carb revelation and now the Paleo solution.
+I’ve been through the low fat craze, the South Beach days, the low carb revelation the Paleo solution, Fasting and now Keto.
 There are some pretty big trends out there right now.
 On one end you’ve got the very heavy Yang styles of exercise trends where its all about going to the gym to kick the crap out of yourself.
 If you aren’t grunting and screaming, bleeding somewhere, on the edge of barfing and passing out then you aren’t working out hard enough and need to suck it up.
-Then on the other end of the spectrum you’ve got the very Yin side of trends where its all about sitting in a sweaty room meditating on a cloud searching for inner peace and enlightenment.
+Then on the other end of the spectrum, you’ve got the very Yin side of trends where its all about sitting in a sweaty room meditating on a cloud searching for inner peace and enlightenment.

 The key is knowing your intention!
-Do you need or want to be lean, strong, balanced, agile & flexible?
+Do you need (or want) to be lean, strong, balanced, agile & flexible?
 If so then cross-fit is not your thing.
 Yoga and functional training is more your thing.
 Do you need brute strength, performance, a challenge and are competitive in nature…awesome cross-fit is probably perfect for you.
-Are you really stressed out, have anxiety, tight and cant imagine giving anymore of your valuable energy away right now…then concentrating on your nutrition, meditation and Yin yoga is where its at for you my friend.
+Are you really stressed out, have anxiety, tight and can’t imagine giving any more of your valuable energy away right now…then concentrating on your nutrition, meditation and Yin yoga is where it’s at for you my friend.

 In order for trends to stay alive, continue to gain followers and make more money they tend to continually promote themselves as the only system you will ever need, usually while bashing all other forms of training.
-I dont know about you but I like to add all kinds of elements into my training.
-I like a little cardio, some circuit training, lots of heavy lifting and tons of flexibly/balance training etc…this is how I feel and look the best.
+I don’t know about you but I like to add all kinds of elements into my training.
+I like a little cardio, some circuit training, lots of heavy lifting and tons of flexible training etc…this is how I feel and look the best.
 Could I use a little meditating on a cloud once and a while…maybe.
 Could I use a little more on the verge of barfing training to spice things up…maybe.
-My focus has always been on feeling good and looking good so personally I’ve found a nice balance, but hey we are all different.
+My focus has always been on feeling good and looking good so personally, I’ve found a nice balance, but hey we are all different.

 There is no “one diet” that works for everyone just as there also is no “one style of training” that will work for everyone.
 We all have different genetics, lifestyles, levels of stress and goals.
-Once we determine what are intentions and goals are then we can make the right decision for what kinds of exercise will work best for us.
+Once we determine what our intentions and goals are then we can make the right decision for what kinds of exercise will work best for us.
 Try not to get sucked in by fitness trends as not all trends are healthy for you.
 Try a few things out, see what feels best then make your decision.
 Remember, trends come and go.
 A few years from now a new trend will be hitting hard.
 Are you going to jump from trend to trend or choose a mix of modalities that will keep you feeling healthy, fit, strong and flexible for life?

-Balance is the key my friends…this is the Yin/Yang way…it’s also the Jade Way :)
+Balance is the key, my friends…this is the Yin/Yang way…it’s also the Jade Way :)